HirschyKirkwood-Work/Scripts-Readme/README.md

 Not as polished as 12c, but it's also a slightly different process.
 Will finish it at some point.
 ## Reinstall SCCM
 Uninstalls and reinstalls SCCM.
 Should be in a fully operational state now.
 Sometimes it'll through false errors when deleting the CCM folders.
 Should be fine to ignore.
+Run .\SCCMAtions.bat normally from a non-network drive.
+It really hates it otherwise.
+## SCCMActions.bat
+Runs all the actions.
+One will error.
+It doesn't exist and I've never removed it.
+OH well.
 ## Remoteupdates
 Installs Windows and DCU updates (if DCU is already present on machine) remotely.
 Just feed it a machine name.
 ## Updates